 Use profiles to add properties to components, ports, and connectors in System Composer™.
 Import an existing profile, apply stereotypes, and add property values.
-To create a profile, see Define Profiles and Stereotypes.

 In this topic, you will learn how to: